StockwatchDev/application_settings/README.md

 ### Write a config file

-For the example, the config file `~/.example/config.toml` will be something like this:
+For the example, the config file `~/.example/config.toml` could be something like this:

 ```toml
 [section1]